adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 - We use element-wise maximum operation across the views in the view-pooling layer.

-- The view-pooling layer can be placed anywhere in the network.
+- 뷰-풀링 레이어는 아무 곳나 위치 해도 된다. `The view-pooling layer can be placed anywhere in the network.`

-We show in our experiments that it should be placed close to the last convolutional layer (conv5) for optimal classification and retrieval performance.
+	- 하지만 실험 결과 최적 위치는 close to the last conv5 for optimal classification and retrieval performance.

-View-pooling layers areclosely related to max-pooling layers and maxout layers[14], with the only difference being the dimension that theirpooling operations are carried out on.
+View-pooling layers are closely related to max-pooling layers and maxout layers[14], with the only difference being the dimension that theirpooling operations are carried out on.

 The MVCNN is a directedacyclic graphs and can be trained or fine-tuned usingstochastic gradient descent with back-propagation.Using fc7 (after ReLU non-linearity) in an MVCNNas an aggregated shape descriptor, we achieve higher performancethan using separate image descriptors from animage-based CNN directly, especially in retrieval (62.8%→ 70.1%).